How to get your full tenancy deposit back

 Know your rights as a tenant

-Most importantly of all, make sure you know your rights as a tenant so you can challenge anything which is against the law.
+Most importantly of all, learn about your rights as a tenant so you can challenge anything which is against the law.

 Once you move out, you should receive a letter or email declaring any proposed deductions from your deposit (if any) and the reasons for each one.